helenemartin/example/README.md

 Coding exercise for Decoded.

-A responsive Birthday Message with css animation.
+A responsive birthday message with css animation.